The Farm at Prophetstown Update

 - We are closely following CDC updates and recommendations and updating our procedures accordingly as needed.

-- We have hand-sanitizer located on The Farm and will keep that out for visitors as long as our supplies last.
+- We have hand-sanitizer located on The Farm in various locations.

 - Our staff are proactively wiping down surfaces like doorknobs daily with cleaning solution.

 - We are requiring staff to stay home if they are sick.